 Dr Sangeeta Chawla, Lecturer: response of neuronal transcription factors to growth factors and synaptic activity; gene expression programmes underlying neuronal differentiation and synaptic plasticity.

 Dr Dawn Coverley, Reader: nuclear structure and function, mammalian DNA replication, cell cycle, Ciz1, cancer.

 Dr Chris J H Elliott, Lecturer: Parkinson’s disease (PD) using fly models to understand why (some dopaminergic) neurons die more than others.

 Dr Gareth J O Evans, Senior Lecturer: function of the neuronal isoforms of Src tyrosine kinase; presynaptic cAMP-dependent signalling in the cerebellum.

-Dr Paul Genever, Reader: cellular and molecular pathways that regulate differentiated tissue function, primarily in skeletal systems.
+Professor Paul Genever, Reader: cellular and molecular pathways that regulate differentiated tissue function, primarily in skeletal systems.

 Dr Harv Isaacs, Reader: function and regulation of the Cdx and Gsx classes of transcription factors using xenopus models.